Those boots are made for walking – the best trails to hike in and around Brisbane

 A two-hour roadtrip from Brisbane is all it takes to get to Mount Barney National Park, a super-popular spot favoured by hiking enthusiasts.
 There are a number of walks around the base of Mount Barney that will guide you through the awe-inducing natural landscapes, as well as tracks leading to the sky-high summit.
 For the serious hikers, Mount Barney has some of the best remote bushwalking opportunities – just remember to check in with the Department of National Parks for tips and advice.

 Springwood Conservation Park

 Thankfully, lots of experience isn’t necessary when it comes to navigating the Booloumba Falls walk.
-Found in Conondale National Park, this trek abounds with spectacular scenery.
+Found in Conondale National Park (approximately 140 km from Brisbane City), this trek abounds with spectacular scenery.
 From the vast and varied landscape full of ancient rainforest, cascading waterfalls and Mother Nature’s best efforts – this trail makes for the perfect weekend adventure.
 Get moving!

 This article was written in partnership with our friends at Brisbane City Council.

 To find out more, head over to Brisbetter Days Out.